-Eagerly expected by many French families in London, the Lycee International de Londres Winston Churchill finally opened in Wembley in September 2015.
+Eagerly expected by many French families in London, the Lycee International de Londres Winston Churchill finally opened in Wembley Park in September 2015.

 He has been awarded a Good OFSTED report in March 2019 with an Outstanding rate for Personal development, behaviour and wellfare and for its Sixth Form Provision.